 - Endurance testing: This type of testing is similar to soak testing, but it focuses on the long-term behaviour of the system under a constant load.

 - Performance Testing is the process of analysing the quality and capability of a product.
 It is a testing method performed to determine the system’s performance in terms of speed, reliability, and stability under varying workloads.
 Performance testing is also known as Perf Testing.

 It determines whether the software product responds rapidly.

 It determines the amount of load the software product can handle at a time.

 It determines whether the software product is stable in case of varying workloads.

 It determines whether the software product is secure or not.

 - The objective of performance testing is to eliminate performance congestion.

-- It uncovers what is needed to be improved before the product is launched in market.
+- It uncovers what needs to be improved before the product is launched in the market.